ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 _The person hired for writing restaurant reviews was fired at this point, when it was learnt that he was - no disrespect intended - a lowly, lifeless geek.
-The reviews after this were continued by a stoner follower of Lord Shiva, who like most followers of Lord Shiva, is perennially broke.
+The reviews after this were continued by a <s>stoner</s> follower of Lord Shiva, who like most followers of Lord Shiva, is perennially broke.
 It isn’t a coincidence that Lord Shiva dressed in animal skin while other Gods had more jewelry on than a Tribhovandas Bhimji Zaveri model.
 Anyway, these will help you a lot on days when your wallet has more air than a packet of Lays._